Polesie State Radioecological Reserve: Overview

-The area, located in southern Gomel Region and bordering the Ukrainian Exclusion Zone, includes part of the raions (districts) of Brahin, Chojniki and Naroulia.
-It is crossed by the Pripyat River, and the city of Mazyr is 36 km from the northwestern entrance, in Naroulia.
+The area, located in southern Gomel Region and bordering the Ukrainian Exclusion Zone, includes part of the raions (districts) of Brahin, Khoiniki and Narowlya.
+It is crossed by the Pripyat River, and the city of Mazyr is 36 km from the northwestern entrance, in Narowlya.
 The southern strip is crossed by the Chernihiv–Ovruch railway, which passes through the villages of Kaporanka, Kalyban and Pasudava.

-Settlements
+Abandoned villages

 The following list shows the abandoned villages included in the reserve.
 Population refers to the 1959 census. "fam." refers to the number of families evacuated after the 1986 disaster.

 Fauna and flora

 The reserve hosts many rare and endangered species, which thrive there thanks to the virtual absence of humans.
-They include European bison, Przewalski horse, Moose, Brown bear, Golden eagle, and White-tailed eagle.
+They include European bison, Przewalski horse, elk, brown bear, golden eagle, and white-tailed eagle.
 It is home to the world's largest population of the European pond turtle.
 According to PSRER administration, there are 7 reptile, 11 amphibian, 46 mammal, 213 bird and 25 fish species.
 Of those, 70 are listed in the International Red Book and the Red Book of the Republic of Belarus.
 Flora includes 1251 registered plants, which is more than two-thirds of the flora of the country, and 18 of the plant species are listed in the Red Book.
-It was found that voles have higher rates of cataracts, useful populations of bacteria on the wings of birds in the zone are lower, partial albinism is common among barn swallows, cuckoos have become less common.
+It was found that voles have higher rates of cataracts, useful populations of bacteria on the wings of birds in the zone are lower, partial albinism is common among barn swallows, and cuckoos have become less common.
 Serious animal mutations, though, happened only right after the accident.

-Reserve employees

-The State Reserve employs 700 people, 40 of whom are academic degree holders.